firmai/firmai.github.io/about/index.md

 ##### Technology

 We pride ourselves in using a wide range of technologies to solve and automate the most complex and pressing business problems.
-In prediction tasks we use the best libraries of the day to facilitate accurate predictions.
-This includes libraries such as Google's Tensorflow and PyTorch for deeplearning.
-For ensemble models we consult Microsofts' LightGBM and other open source tools.
-This is combined with research level analysis of features in datasets, which provide companies with decision making clarity.
-Our technology stack is very modern and ever-evolving.
-For decision making we make use of an adapted version of IBM and Googles' decision optimisation algorithms and various other strategic programs such as those developed by the RAND Corporation.
+I